sparrowcode/DiffableKit/Readme.md

     setCellProviders([locationCellProvider], sections: content)
 }
 ```
 In project available models for like `SPDiffableTableRow` and other with ready-use properties.
 Also you can use default cell provider if using project's models.
-For get it call `SPDiffableTableController.defaultCellProvider`.
+For get it call `SPDiffableTableCellProviders.default`.

 ### Apply Content